voyager1winterberry/cse372-01srs/styleGuide.md

 6. Design Constraints
 7. Software System Attributes

-Section 3 shall have the following order:
+Section 3, in its entirety, shall have the following order for each feature:
 - 3.1 myTrainer
 - 3.1.1 External Interfaces
 - Content about external interfaces